 The exact frequency of the interferer shall be randomly chosen, and a new frequency shall be chosen for each new packet.
 The probability distribution of the frequency shall be identical within the packet bandwidth.
 Further, the 3dB-bandwidth of the interferer shall be within the 3dB-bandwidth of the packet.

 The Carrier-to-Interference Ratio (C/I) shall be varied to show different levels of interference.
-The C shall be given by the signal power during the on-times of the packet.
-The interference power I shall be given by the signal power of the bandpass-filtered White Gaussian Noise.
+The carrier power C shall be given by the signal power of the packet during the packet duration within the 3dB-bandwidth of the packet..
+The interference power I shall be given by the signal power of the interferer during the interferer duration within the 3dB-bandwidth of the interferer.
+The proposer should conduct a computer simulation to evaluate the packet error rate (PER) and present graphs that illustrate the relationship between the setting C/I and PER.

 Broad-Band Interferer Scenario

 The intention of the broad-band interferer scenario is the modeling of systems with higher bit-rates, e.g., IEEE Std 802.11ah.
-These interferers are typically of high bandwidth, but short duration.
+These interferers are typically of broad bandwidth, but short duration.

 The interferer shall be bandpass-filtered White Gaussian Noise with a 3dB-bandwidth of 125 kHz, 200 kHz, and 2 MHz.
-In order to simplify the filtering process, a Blackman window shall be used to reduce the sidelobes of the bandpass-filtered White Gaussian noise.
+For the broad-band interferer, a rectangular window shall be used for the bandpass-filter.
 The duration of the interferer shall be 5 ms for all cases.

-If the bandwidth of the interferer is smaller than the bandwidth of the payload packet, the frequency of the interferer shall be randomly chosen within the 3dB bandwidth of the packet, with identical distribution within the packet 3dB-bandwidth.
+If the bandwidth of the interferer is smaller than the bandwidth of the payload packet, the frequency of the interferer shall be randomly chosen within the 3dB bandwidth of the packet, with identical distribution within 3dB-bandwidth of the packet.
 A new frequency shall be chosen for each new packet.

-If the bandwidth of the interferer exceeds the bandwidth of the packet, the bandwidth of the interferer shall be given by the bandwidth of the packet.
-In this case the signal power shall be reduced to meet the same power spectral density as the full interferer bandwidth.
-(Example: If the bandwidth of the packet is 1 MHz and the 2 MHz interferer bandwidth is chosen, the interferer power has to be reduced by 3 dB to meet the same power spectral density.)
+If the bandwidth of the interferer exceeds the bandwidth of the packet, the bandwidth of the interferer shall be given by only within the the bandwidth of the packet.

 The start position of the interferer shall also be randomly chosen with identical probability over the complete packet duration.
 A new start position shall be chosen for each packet.
 Further, the temporal interferer position shall be within the packet duration.